tidyomics/plyinteractions/README.md

 ## Acknowledgments

-This package is largely inspired by `plyranges` and the `tidyverse`:
+`plyinteractions` package is heavily based on `plyranges`.
+It adapts a number of functions and methods defined in that package, and would not have been developed without the seminal work from Stuart Lee, Dianne Cook and Michael
+Lawrence:

 - Lee, Stuart, Dianne Cook, and Michael Lawrence.
 2019.
 “Plyranges: A Grammar of Genomic Data Transformation.”
 Genome Biology 20 (1): 4. https://doi.org/10.1186/s13059-018-1597-8.

+This package is largely inspired by the `tidyverse`:

 - Wickham H, François R, Henry L, Müller K, Vaughan D (2023). _dplyr: A Grammar of Data Manipulation_.
 R package version 1.1.2, <https://CRAN.R-project.org/package=dplyr>.
 - Henry L, Wickham H (2023). _rlang: Functions for Base Types and Core R and 'Tidyverse' Features_.
 R package version 1.1.1, <https://CRAN.R-project.org/package=rlang>.